-The Company and its subsidiaries receive credit ratings from three independent rating agencies: Standard & Poor's, DBRS Morningstar and A.M.
+iA Financial Corporation and its subsidiaries receive credit ratings from three independent rating agencies: Standard & Poor's, DBRS Morningstar and A.M.
 Best.
-These ratings, presented in the table below, confirm the financial strength of the Company and its subsidiaries and their ability to meet their commitments to policyholders and creditors.
+These ratings, presented in the table below, confirm the financial strength of the Company and its ability to meet its commitments to policyholders and creditors.